jwill361/WorkExamples/README.md

 # WorkExamples
-Contains brief examples of some of my work, including school and home
+Contains brief examples of some of the work that I have done throughout school and in my personal time.